eddiejessup/porc/source/index.md

 Connection: keep-alive
 ```

-### Query Parameters
+### Parameters

 Parameter  | Description
 ---------- | -----------
-collection | the collection to query.
+collection | the collection to delete.

-# Keys
+# Keys/Value

-Keys are unique identifers for values in collections.
+Key/Value is core to Orchestrate.io.
+All other query types are built around this data type.
+Key/Value pairs are pieces of data identified by a unique key for a collection and have corresponding value.

 ## Get

-> Make sure to replace `$collection` and `$key` with the appropriate collection and key.
+> Make sure to replace the collection and key variables with the appropriate collection and key.

 ```shell
 curl -i "https://api.orchestrate.io/v0/$collection/$key" \